BOJ Policy Rate in Japan

 | 10-Year Bond Yield (%, eop) | 0.07 | 0.41 | 0.62 | 1.08 | 2.06 |

-BOJ stands pat again: At its meeting on 28 April, the Bank of Japan (BOJ) decided by a six-to-three vote to keep its policy rate at 0.75%.
-The decision was in line with market expectations.
+BOJ hikes rates to highest since 1995: At its meeting on 16 June, the Bank of Japan (BOJ) decided by a seven-to-one vote to raise its policy rate by 25 basis points to 1.00%.
+The move, which was broadly in line with market expectations, took the policy rate to its highest level since 1995.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Japanese interest rate projections for the next ten years from a panel of 31 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable interest rate forecast available for Japanese interest rate.